aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/grav2vs86/index.md

 The lab environment that was provisioned automatically for you, already has an Aurora MySQL DB cluster with 2 instances (`1 Writer and 1 Reader`) running on r6g.large (Graviton2) instance class.

 Open the <a href="https://console.aws.amazon.com/rds/home#databases:" target="_blank">Amazon RDS Service console</a>, if you don’t already have it open.
-Click the radio button for the Aurora cluster “auroralab-mysql-cluster” and click *Actions* then click *Add reader*
+Click the radio button for the Aurora cluster “auroralab-mysql-cluster” and click **Actions** then click **Add reader**

 <span class="image">![Add Reader](add-x86-reader-instance.png?raw=true)</span>

-Provide `auroralab-mysql-x86-node-3` as the DB instance identifier and select `db.r5.large` **x86** instance class in the Instance configuration section.
+Type `auroralab-mysql-x86-node-3` as the DB instance identifier and select `db.r5.large` **x86** instance class in the Instance configuration section.

 <span class="image">![x86 instance config](x86-instance-config.png?raw=true)</span>